If you travel a lot as I do then you have probably heard of an international eSim card and are wondering whether it is worth getting one.

 Holafly is probably the best eSim for Europe as you can get unlimited data for an affordable price, and the connection is reliable.

-Nomad is another popular eSim provider and it has solid global coverage which includes 110 countries.
+Nomad is another popular eSim provider with solid global coverage, including 110 countries.

 The service is reliable, easy to set up, and generally solid.
 They offer both global and regional plans.
 Regional plans include Nordic/Scandanavia, APAC, and Europe but no regional plans in North or South America.
 Of course, they do have individual countries like the USA, Mexico etc.